 Niwot Ridge LTER all-hands meetings and drop-in data sessions are held the first Wednesday of each month.
 These meetings are a wonderful way to stay on top of our recent research findings, network with senior investigators from across departments and institutions, and gain valuable data skills.
 Keep track of upcoming meeting topics on our events page.

-Apply for Support for Your Graduate Student Research
+Apply for Research Support

 Science Communication and Outreach Course for Graduate Students